The GStreamer team is excited to announce a new major feature release of

 Full release notes can be found here.

-Binaries for Android, iOS, Mac OS X and Windows will be provided in the next days.
+Binaries for Android, iOS, Mac OS X and Windows will be provided in due course.

 You can download release tarballs directly here: